Grena-verifier/Grena-verifier/README.md

 ## Experiment Scripts

-Each model has two scripts in the `/experiment_scripts` directory:
+Each model _(except CIFAR10 ConvBig, see footnote)_ has two scripts in the `/experiment_scripts` directory:

 -   `[C|M][MODEL_NAME]_verify.py` — Perform abstract refinement based verification on 30 selected images per model
 -   `[C|M][MODEL_NAME]_bounds.py` — Compare bounds tightening on 1 image using Gurobi vs our tailored solver

 Scripts for CIFAR-10 models are prefixed with `C`, MNIST are prefixed with `M`.

+> :bulb: _**NOTE:** CIFAR10 ConvBig does not have a bounds comparison script as it verifies all images directly, thus not entering the refinement procedure to resolve neuron bounds._

 To run any of the experiments, simply run the corresponding script with Python.